14-day Cloud trial

 2. Check on the JavaScript component of the demo.
 Adjust the plugins configured in the string of plugin names for the “plugins” value in the tinymce.init script.

-If you only need one, two, five or ten of these options, and you don’t want the menu bar, that’s all configurable.
+If you only need one, two, five or ten of these features, and if you don’t want the menu bar, that’s all configurable.

 For the editor appearance, you can also try customizing the TinyMCE toolbar option in the demo.

 They also serve developers’ needs for variety, and volume.
-Essentially, the more you need to do, or the more specific the use case, the more likely a paid TinyMCE version (ie. using premium plugins) suits you.
+Essentially, the more you need to do, or the more specific the use case, the more likely a paid TinyMCE plan that includes Advanced features, will best suit you.

 For example, if you have the need for:

-• Productivity, compliance, or collaboration tools – plugins like PowerPaste, Spell Checker Pro, Comments, and other Tiny premium features answer those requirements
+• Productivity, compliance, or collaboration tools – plugins like PowerPaste, Spell Checker, Comments, and other Tiny advanced features answer those requirements

-• Support, usage, or licensing options – access to our commercial agreement options allows you to utilize TinyMCE outside of our open source license
+• Support, usage, or licensing options – access to a Commercial License allows you to use TinyMCE outside of our open source license

 • Specific designs, UX, or branding – apply custom skins and icons to better match the rest of your product.

-There are two packages available online, Professional and Flexible.
+There are three plans available online: Essential, Professional and Enterprise.
 A comprehensive overview appears on the pricing page.

 TinyMCE license and terms of use